 For plastic surgery patients of Asian heritage, the nose is commonly an area of concern.
 Asian patients are predisposed to a number of unique nasal features including a nose that sits deeper in the face, a wider, flatter nasal bridge, and wider nostrils.
-Board certified in facial plastic surgery and otolaryngology (head-neck surgery), Dr. Albert Chow is a rhinoplasty specialist who performs Asian rhinoplasty at his San Francisco practice to resolve these common concerns.
+Board certified in facial plastic surgery and otolaryngology (head-neck surgery), Dr. Albert Chow is a rhinoplasty specialist who performs Asian rhinoplasty, or a nose job, at his San Francisco practice to resolve these common concerns.
 He strives to give Asian patients the attractive noses they desire that flatter their surrounding facial features.

 The goal of Asian rhinoplasty is not to give the patient a characteristically Caucasian nose, but rather a characteristically Asian nose that fits the face well for a more attractive appearance.
 As with Asian eyelid surgery, Asian rhinoplasty is specifically designed to target certain traits that are most common among individuals of Asian descent.
 Dr. Chow has significant experience performing this procedure without compromising desirable traits or undermining the patient’s ethnic identity.